 The accuracy of your information is important to us.
-If you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: firstname.lastname@example.org, or write to us at: Age UK Solihull, The Core, Homer Road, Solihull B91 3RG.
+If any of the other information we hold about you is inaccurate or out of date, please email us at: firstname.lastname@example.org, or write to us at: Age UK Solihull, The Core, Homer Road, Solihull B91 3RG.
 Alternatively, you can telephone 0121 704 7840.

 Security precautions in place to protect the loss, misuse or alteration of your information

 When you give us personal information, we take steps to ensure that it’s treated securely.
 All systems used by Age UK Solihull are password protected and our third-party processors such as Charitylog and One Drive have the relevant certification in place to keep your information secure.
 Our email is secure.